onomyprotocol/onomy/deploy/testnet/validator.md

 ./init-gbt.sh
 ```

-Check that your Ethereum address is in the list of curren valset
+Check that your Ethereum address is in the list of current valset

 ```
 onomyd q gravity current-valset